Skip to main content

 If you are on an emergency tax code from April 2022, your payslip will show:

-The BR code indicates that all earnings are taxed at the current basic tax rate of 20%, with no allowances applicable.
+The Basic Rate tax code indicates that all earnings are taxed at the current basic tax rate of 20%, with no allowances applicable.
 The BR code is used when an individual has multiple jobs or a pension whereby their allowances have already been given against that income.

 Band